 A competent exporting country radiation protection institute certifies that the products detailed on the certificate contain total radiocaesium concentrations within officially established levels and are fit for human consumption.
 Other information provided on the certificate includes product description, quantity, manufacturer, consignor, order number, destination, official stamp and the signature of a competent official.
-Radiation and dioxin free requirements mostly apply to European imports.
-Shipments from the United States are exempt form this requirement.
+Radiation and dioxin free requirements apply to dairy products imported from Europe, Japan and former Soviet Republics.
+Shipments from the United States are exempt from these requirements.